home lab

 2. Implementing an Open-Source Hypervisor: Proxmox VE, XCP NG, and More

-Once you’ve procured your hardware, the next step in your home lab setup involves installing an open-source hypervisor.
+Once you have your hardware, the next step in your home lab setup involves installing an open-source hypervisor.
 While VMware vSphere with a VMUG subscription is hard to beat, many prefer using fully open-source software in their labs.
 There are great open-source hypervisors to choose from.
 Hypervisors like Proxmox VE and XCP NG are fundamental to creating and managing virtual machines in your home lab environment.

-Proxmox VE, for example, is a comprehensive open-source server management platform that allows creating and managing virtual machines and containers.
+Proxmox VE, for example, is an open-source server management platform that allows creating and managing virtual machines and containers.
 It supports ZFS, a combined file system and logical volume manager, providing robust data security and local storage management.

 2023 05 17 8 00 33